top of page

 As Lab director, I have awarded 16 MPP/MGA students with graduate fellowships, who under my direction and mentorship, help coordinate the Lab’s skills development programming and participate in work-integrated learning placements that I organize with several partner organizations, such as the City of Toronto, the Pembina Institute, and the Canadian Urban Institute.

-I have also overseen the design and delivery of more than two dozen skills workshops and professional development initiatives, attended by more than 650 students at the Munk School, including:
+I have also overseen the design and delivery of more than thirty skills workshops and professional development initiatives, attended by more than 700 students at the Munk School, including:

 • Urban Policy Lab Case Competition — the School’s only annual case competition focused on city issues